onurravli/sourtimes/README.md

 a modern clone of the popular turkish website eksisozluk.com.

+### what is this?

+as i mention [here](#sourtimes), it is a modern clone of eksisozluk.com written with more modern technologies, for a more modern world.

+### why? what is your motivation?

+nothing but curiosity and i just wanted to do.

+### tech stack

+i am using express.js as web framework, mongodb as database. and i will use react.js as frontend library.

 ### get started

 there are some steps to do before start development.